IDC: Smartphone shipments declined 2.3% in Q2 2019, Huawei beats Apple again

 Huawei has now beaten Apple in smartphone shipments for four out of the last five quarters.

 In Q2 2018, Huawei overtook Apple, marking the first time in seven years that Samsung and Apple were not the top two smartphone makers.
 Huawei maintained second place in Q3 2018, Apple regained its silver spot in Q4 2018, and Huawei won again in Q1 2019.
-Today we learned that the Chinese company beat its U.S counterpart again, in Q2 2019.
-(Samsung has held the top spot all throughout.)
+Today we learned that the Chinese company beat its U.S. counterpart again, in Q2 2019.
+(Samsung has held the top spot throughout.)

 Smartphone vendors shipped a total of 333.2 million smartphones worldwide in Q2 2019, down 2.3% from the 341.2 million units in Q2 2018.
 Of the top five, Samsung, Huawei, and Oppo shipped more units than the year before.
 The Q2 2019 figures come from IDC (though Strategy Analytics agrees that Huawei passed Apple again), which summarized its findings in the following chart: